chenyt31/OpenPi-Baseline/README.md

 uv run scripts/compute_norm_stats_jax.py --config-name pi0_fast_libero --use-fast-stats=True
 ```

-**Note:** The JAX-accelerated version provides ~100x speedup on H100 GPUs for large datasets.
-See [JAX Acceleration Documentation](docs/jax_acceleration.md) for more details.
+**Note:** The JAX-accelerated version provides significant speedup on GPU-enabled machines, especially for larger datasets.
+The script automatically detects and utilizes available GPUs, with optimal performance on H100 and similar high-end GPUs.
+See [JAX Acceleration Documentation](docs/jax_acceleration.md) for detailed performance benchmarks and technical details.

 Now we can kick off training with the following command (the `--overwrite` flag is used to overwrite existing checkpoints if you rerun fine-tuning with the same config):